cancerberoSgx/bitmap/README.md

 ```sh
 haxelib instal bitmap
 ```

+And don't forget to use `-lib bitmap` in your projects.

 ## Usage

-Use `-lib bitmap` in your projects.

 The following example works on all targets but the browser since we are reading/writing files: